JohnAustinDev/osis-converters/ReadMe.md

 Marked and unmarked references are parsed from the text using the match elements of the CF_addDictLinks.xml file.
 Element attributes in this XML file are used to control where and how the match elements are to be used.
 Letters in parentheses indicate the following attribute value types:

-(A): value is the accumulation of its own value and ancestor values.
+(A): value is the accumulation of the element's own value and any ancestor element values.
 But a positive attribute (one whose name doesn't begin with 'not') will cancel any negative attribute ancestors.

 (B): true or false